Are There Alternatives to Taking Diamox at High Altitude

 Altitude Specialists

 Ian Taylor Trekking has helped over 3,600 people reach Everest Base Camp at 5,364/ 17,500 feet.
 We run usually have 250+ people trekking in the Everest region annually.
 Our experience had led us to having 3 nights in Namche Bazaar before, moving higher.
-With over 15 years of high altitude experience we have developed unique itineraries with additional acclimatization.
-This means a safer and more enjoyable experience for you.
+With over 17 years of high altitude experience we have developed unique itineraries with additional acclimatization.
+This means a safer and more enjoyable experience for you at high altitude.

 Island Peak